 Start with the lowest dosage about an hour before bedtime - don't take it if you are planning to drive.
 I bought mine on line for less than $8 for a 100 capsules.

-I love the flavor of mint so when I found this Chamomile mint tea, I added it to my collection of sleep teas.
+Chamomile tea is party of my collection of sleep teas.
 You don't need to drink this tea just at night, there are times when I stay off of all caffeine and like to use herbal teas for my morning drink.

 Included in this sleep aid tea are Passion flower, Chamomile Flower, Organic Catnip Herb, Hop Strobile, as well as organic spearmint leaf, organic lemon verbena leaf, organic lemon peel, and organic West Indian lemon grass leaf.